IkigaiLabsETH/companions/README.md

+# Managing Expectations

+When GPT-4 was released, it was nothing short of revolutionary.
+The demos showcasing its capabilities were viral, setting sky-high expectations for what AI could achieve.
+However, as more people interacted with these systems, they began to notice the limitations—hallucinations, inaccuracies, and other flaws.
+The disillusionment that followed was inevitable, leading to a decline in user engagement.
+This is a classic case of expectations not aligning with reality, and it's a challenge we must address.

+# The Paradox of Choice

+AI's capabilities can be likened to a restaurant menu with a hundred options—it's overwhelming.
+The sheer range of tasks that AI can perform paradoxically makes it difficult for the average user to harness its full potential.
+Most people try basic commands like "write me a paper" or "draft an email," but beyond that, they're unsure how to proceed.
+AI systems need intent-driven power users who can unlock their full capabilities.

+Chat interfaces are merely a stopgap; the real solution lies in developing intuitive UIs and educational frameworks that guide users toward their "Aha!" moments.
+Once we achieve this, we can expect to see a resurgence in AI adoption and excitement.
+The next steps involve rethinking the user interface and educational components to help users understand the full range of AI capabilities.

 # Goal: including voices for the PFPs (Eleven Labs API) and the ability to talk to them (with Whisper API)

 "Imagine owning a digital persona that's not just a static image but a vibrant, evolving entity, driven by AI.
 With PFP 2.0, you own an NFT that grants you a unique, fine-tuned AI model, generating daily content and insights tailored to your creative and curatorial needs.
 Unlock the future of digital identity and content creation—be part of the next-gen NFT revolution."